OverPower: Characters

 Each character card has a picture of the character or characters it represents, the name, and three or four numbers representing their power grid.
 In the initial game and its first few expansions, the only power grids were Energy, Fighting, and Strength, but in the DC Overpower Expansion Set, Intellect was introduced as the fourth type; it was needed for some of the DC characters, like Lex Luthor, whose main advantage was not their fighting or strength, or their powerful weaponry, but rather their ability to outwit their opponents.
 DC Overpower also introduced hero/villain codes; most characters and specials were labeled either as villains or heroes, and mixing the two was restricted in a DC-only game (no restriction in Marvel, Image or mixed games though).
 Characters are normally used only to represent the team a player is using, but they are also used as activators.
 A player's team consists of four characters: three on the front line, and one in reserve, who moves up to the front only when one of the other characters is KO'd.

 Power cards

 Power cards each consist of a number from 1 to 8 and a type, Energy, Fighting, Strength, Intellect, Multi-Power, or Any-Power.
 Power cards can be used as an attack of the level of the number, or as a defense of the level of the number.
 A character can play a power card whenever their grid is high enough.
 For instance, a character with 6 energy could play any energy power card from 1-6, but couldn't play 7s or 8s.
 (This requirement is the same on attack or defense.)
-Multipower power cards can be used in any of the types shown (either all four, or just Energy, Fighting, or Strength); their type may be chosen as they are played.
+Multipower power cards could be used in any of the types shown (either all four, or just Energy, Fighting, or Strength); their type may be chosen as they are played.